 Would you like to make a special thank you card?
 Create a thank you card with your Scan N Cut for that special person.
-This tutorial shows you the steps to create your thank you card out and includes a free template.
+This tutorial shows you the steps to create your thank you card and includes a free template.
 There is also a Scan N Cut video tutorial to show you how to work with layers using the downloaded version of Brother Canvas Workspace.

-- Choose a file
+- Choosing the file

 - What do you need

 - Universal Pen Holder for your Scan N Cut